JoshPola96/Company-Bankrupt-Prediction-MLOps/Readme.md

 ### 📊 Dataset Information

-The datasets are sourced from three different providers and have been engineered and merged to create a comprehensive training dataset.
+The datasets are sourced from three different providers and have been engineered and merged to create a comprehensive training dataset. **Two of the datasets are sourced from Kaggle** and require Kaggle CLI authentication to download automatically.
 The data exhibits **highly imbalanced characteristics** with significantly fewer samples of bankrupt companies compared to non-bankrupt ones.
 This imbalance has been mitigated as much as possible using SMOTE (Synthetic Minority Oversampling Technique) and other advanced training techniques, though some impact on model performance is still observable and expected given the nature of the problem domain.

 ## 🚀 MLOps Stack